Council of Florence

-The Council of Florence is the seventeenth ecumenical council recognized by the Catholic Church, held between 1431 and 1449.
-It was convoked as the Council of Basel by Pope Martin V shortly before his death in February 1431 and took place in the context of the Hussite Wars in Bohemia and the rise of the Ottoman Empire.
+The Council of Florence is the seventeenth ecumenical council recognized by the Catholic Church, held between 1431 and 1445.
+It was convened in territories under the Holy Roman Empire.
+Italy became a venue of a Catholic ecumenical council after a gap of about 2 centuries (the last ecumenical council to be held in Italy was the 4th Council of the Lateran in Rome's Lateran Palace).
+It was convoked in Basel as the Council of Basel by Pope Martin V shortly before his death in February 1431 and took place in the context of the Hussite Wars in Bohemia and the rise of the Ottoman Empire.
 At stake was the greater conflict between the conciliar movement and the principle of papal supremacy.

 The Council entered a second phase after Emperor Sigismund's death in 1437.
 Pope Eugene IV translated the Council to Ferrara on 8 January 1438, where it became the Council of Ferrara and succeeded in drawing some of the Byzantine ambassadors who were in attendance at Basel to Italy.
 Some Council members rejected the papal decree and remained at Basel: this rump Council suspended Eugene, declared him a heretic, and then in November 1439 elected an antipope, Felix V.

-After becoming the Council of Florence (having moved to avoid the plague in Ferrara), the Council concluded in 1445 after negotiating unions with the various eastern churches.
+After becoming the Council of Florence (having moved to avoid the bubonic plague in Ferrara), the Council concluded in 1445 after negotiating union with the Eastern Orthodox Church.
 This bridging of the Great Schism proved fleeting, but was a political coup for the papacy.
 In 1447, Sigismund's successor Frederick III commanded the city of Basel to expel the Council of Basel; the rump Council reconvened in Lausanne before dissolving itself in 1449.

 Background

-The initial location in the Prince-Bishopric of Basel reflected the desire among parties seeking reform to meet outside territories directly controlled by the Pope, the Emperor or the kings of Aragon and France, whose influences the council hoped to avoid.
+The initial location in the Prince-Bishopric of Basel reflected the desire among parties seeking reform to meet outside territories directly controlled by the pope, the emperor or the kings of Aragon and France, whose influences the council hoped to avoid.
 Ambrogio Traversari attended the Council of Basel as legate of Pope Eugene IV.

 Under pressure for ecclesiastical reform, Pope Martin V sanctioned a decree of the Council of Constance (9 October 1417) obliging the papacy to summon general councils periodically.
 At the expiration of the first term fixed by this decree, Pope Martin V complied by calling a council at Pavia.
 Due to an epidemic the location transferred almost at once to Siena (see Council of Siena) and disbanded, in circumstances still imperfectly known, just as it had begun to discuss the subject of reform (1424).
 The next council fell due at the expiration of seven years in 1431; Martin V duly convoked it for this date to the town of Basel and selected to preside over it the cardinal Julian Cesarini, a well-respected prelate.
 Martin himself, however, died before the opening of the synod.